 This course teaches methods for using micro-data to recover structural parameters of microeconomic models.
 We cover static models, but focus largely on single-agent dynamic programming, including "full solution" methods along with innovations that permit circumvention of daunting computational tasks.
 Additional topics will be partially based on students' interests, but will likely include: general equilibrium models, static and dynamic games, matching models, unobserved heterogeneity, structural methods with experimental data and biased expectations.
 The goal is to teach students to use structural methods in their own research, and so we will delve into the nuts and bolts of structural work, examining how researchers actually get from raw data to results.
-This includes: how the sub-sample for analysis is chosen, how the model is specified, how these are matched to the analogous moments in the data and, importantly, how identification is established.
+This includes: how the sub-sample for analysis is chosen, how the model is specified, how the programming problem is solved, which moments are generated, how these are matched to the analogous moments in the data and, importantly, how identification is established.